themanyone/whisper_dictation/README.md

 `whisper_client.py`: A client version of Whisper Dictation.
 The client connects to a local [Whisper JAX server](https://jserver.py) running on the machine, the local network, or the internet.
 Edit `whisper_client.py` to configure the server location.
 Clients make dictation available even on budget laptops and old phones that can run linux/python from the app store.

 `jserver.py`: A `whisper-jax` server.
 Run it with `venv-run jserver.py`.
 You might also find that, although they start quickly, clients are slightly less-responsive, compared to the bundled version.
-This is because servers set aside extra resoures to handle multiple clients, resources which typically aren't necessary for one user.
+This is because servers set aside extra resources to handle multiple clients, resources which typically aren't necessary for one user.
 If only a handful of clients will use it, editing `jserver.py` in certain ways may speed it up somewhat.
 Make it use the "openai/whisper-tiny.en" checkpoint.
 Reduce BATCH_SIZE, CHUNK_LENGTH_S, NUM_PROC to the minimum necessary to support your needs.

 `record.py`: A sound-activated recorder for hands-free recording from the microphone.
 It waits up to 10 minutes listening for a minimum threshold sound level of, -20dB, but you can edit the script and change that.
 It stops recording when audio drops below that level for a couple seconds.
 You can run it separately.
 It creates a cropped audio soundbite named `audio.mp3`.
 Or you can supply an output file name on the command line.